Deer Rules & Regulations

 Individual Antlerless Deer Tag Program

-Hunters may purchase up to 4 personal tags ($5 each for residents and $10 each for nonresidents) which can be used on any day open to deer hunting with the following restrictions: Game Zone 1 only one (1) tag is valid on private or WMA land starting October 1.
-Game Zones 2, 3, and 4 tags are valid on private or WMA land starting September 15.
-Limit of two (2) antlerless deer per day using Individual Tags on WMA and private land in Game Zones 2, 3, and 4.
-No more than two (2) Individual Tags may be used on all WMAs combined in Game Zones 2, 3, and 4.
-Up to 4 Individual Tags may be used on private land in Game Zones 2, 3, and 4.
-Individual tags are not valid on properties which are enrolled in the Deer Quota Program for antlerless deer.
+In Game Zone 1 only three (3) Individual Antlerless Tags are valid on private or WMA land starting October 1.
+In Game Zones 2, 3, and 4 Individual Antlerless Tags are valid on private or WMA land starting September 15.
+No more than five (5) total Individual Antlerless Tags may be used on private land in Game Zone 2 and on all WMAs combined in Game Zones 2, 3, and 4.
+All Individual Antlerless Tags may be used on private land in Game Zones 3 and 4.
+Individual Antlerless Tags are not valid on properties which are enrolled in the Deer Quota Program for antlerless deer.
 Tags do not alter the daily or seasonal bag limits for Game Zones or alter the type of weapon allowed.
-Tags may only be possessed or used by the person whose name appears on the tag.
+Tags may only be possessed or used by the person whose name appears on the tag. – Hunters who purchase 4 Individual Tags will receive 2 free bonus tags valid only on private land in Game Zone 3 & 4 to help control deer damage to agriculture.

-Tags are available over the counter at SCDNR offices in Clemson, Charleston, Columbia (downtown and Farmer’s Market), Florence, & York or by calling 1-866-714-3611 or at the following website: http://dnr.sc.gov/purchase.html A handwritten application may be obtained on Applications (PDF), by calling SCDNR at 803-734-3886 or at http://dnr.sc.gov/regs/pdf/speciallicenseapp.pdf
+Tags are available over the counter at SCDNR offices in Clemson, Charleston, West Columbia (Farmer’s Market), Florence, & York or by calling 1-866-714-3611 or at the following website: http://dnr.sc.gov/purchase.html A handwritten application may be obtained on Applications, by calling SCDNR at 803-734-3886 or at http://dnr.sc.gov/regs/pdf/speciallicenseapp.pdf

 Deer Quota Program (DQP)